piyushpatel2005/devops/kubernetes/notes/README.md

 # Kubernets notes

-These notes are taken from Kubernetes in Action book.
+These notes are taken from Kubernetes in Action, Kubernetes Up and Running and Programming Kubernetes books.

 1. [Introduction](intro.md)